Blue Lock: Anime

-An anime television series adaptation was announced on August 12, 2021.
+An anime television series adaptation was announced in August 2021.
 The series is produced by Eight Bit and directed by Tetsuaki Watanabe, with Shunsuke Ishikawa serving as assistant director, Taku Kishimoto overseeing the series' scripts, Masaru Shindō providing the main character designs and serving as chief animation director, Hisashi Tojima serving as a chief action director, and Jun Murayama composing the music.
 The series' first season ran for 24 episodes from October 9, 2022, to March 26, 2023, on TV Asahi's NUMAnimation programming block.
 (Note: TV Asahi lists the series premiere at 25:30 on October 8, 2022, which is effectively 1:30 a.m.
 JST on October 9.)
 The first opening theme song is "Chaos ga Kiwamaru" (カオスが極まる), performed by Unison Square Garden, while the first ending theme song is "Winner", performed by Shugo Nakamura.
 The second opening theme song is "Judgement", performed by Ash Da Hero, while the second ending theme song is "Numbness Like a Ginger", performed by Unison Square Garden.

-Following the end of the first season, a second season was announced.
+Following the conclusion of the first season, a second season was announced.
 Titled vs. U-20 Japan, the season aired from October 5 to December 28, 2024, on TV Asahi's brand new IMAnimation block.
 The opening theme song is "Bōjaku no Charisma" (傍若のカリスマ, Bōjaku no Karisuma), performed by Unison Square Garden, while the ending theme song is "One", performed by Snow Man.

-On September 28, 2025, a third season covering the "Neo Egoist League" story arc was announced at the "Blue Lock Egoist Fest 2025" event.
+In September 2025, a third season covering the "Neo Egoist League" story arc was announced at the "Blue Lock Egoist Fest 2025" event.
+The third season is titled Neo Egoist League.

 English release

 Crunchyroll has licensed the series for streaming and premiered an English dub on October 22, 2022.
 The company released the series on two Blu-ray Disc sets on November 14, 2023, and May 28, 2024.
+In January 2026, it was announced that the English dub would make its broadcast television premiere in the United States on Adult Swim's Toonami programming block beginning on February 8, 2026.

 Medialink licensed the series in the Asia-Pacific region.
 It was broadcast on Animax Asia in the region.